StudyCircle Developer Guide

 UndoRedoState0

 Step 2.
-The user executes delete 5 command to delete the 5th person in the address book.
+The user executes delete 5 command to delete the 5th contact in the address book.
 The delete command calls Model#commitAddressBook(), causing the modified state of the address book after the delete 5 command executes to be saved in the addressBookStateList, and the currentStatePointer is shifted to the newly inserted address book state.

 UndoRedoState1

 Step 3.
-The user executes add n/David … to add a new person.
+The user executes add n/David … to add a new contact.
 The add command also calls Model#commitAddressBook(), causing another modified address book state to be saved into the addressBookStateList.

 UndoRedoState2